iatec-apis/accounts-client/README.md

-# Sda.Accounts.Api.Client - the C# library for the Accounts Api
+# Iatec.Apis.Accounts.v1.Client - the C# library for the Accounts Api

 API for accessing the Accounts subsystem.
 Currently, only invitation procedures are implemented.